 Mint has two ways of backing up and recovering your files.

 This actually backs up your files and restores them.
-You can find Backup in your LM Menu.
+You can find Backup in your Menu.

 Choose from Personal data or Software selection.